Bobyue0118/Bobyue0118.github.io/_pages/about.md

 My research interest includes:
 - Robot Learning and Optimization in Embodied AI
-- Large Language Model Reasoning
+- Embodied Large Language Model Reasoning
-- Inverse Constrained Reinforcement Learning
+- Inverse Constrained Reinforcement Learning / Inverse Constraint Learning

 For discussions or collaborations, feel free to drop me an email!

 # 🔥 News
-- *2025.05* &nbsp; One paper was accepted to ICML 2025.
+- *2025.05* &nbsp; 🎉🎉 One paper was accepted to **ICML 2025**.
-- *2025.01* &nbsp; Three papers were accepted to ICLR 2025.
+- *2025.01* &nbsp; 🎉🎉 Three papers were accepted to **ICLR 2025**.

 # 📝 Publications